MiguelOrtizUp/retool-custom-components-library/README.md

 - **Cloudflare Worker** handles the OAuth redirect and token exchange
 - **Grant ID** is returned to Retool state for downstream use
 - **Customizable Email**: Pre-fill the email field

+**Nylas v3 Auth Reference:**
+This component uses the Nylas v3 authentication flow.
+For a detailed explanation of the process, see the [Nylas v3 Auth documentation](https://developer.nylas.com/docs/v3/auth/).

+**Google Connector Setup:**
+To connect Google accounts, you need to create a Google connector in your Nylas dashboard.
+Follow the steps in the [Nylas guide to creating a Google app](https://developer.nylas.com/docs/dev-guide/provider-guides/google/create-google-app/).

 **Usage:**
 ```tsx